MichaelXi3/MichaelXi3.github.io/_posts/2024-01-30-operating-system-synchronization.md

 Avoidance requires having a <u>global understanding</u> of the entire set of tasks that must run and locks that different threads might acquire during their execution.
 It then schedules these threads in a manner that ensures no deadlock can occur.
 However, the cost is limited concurrency and thus degraded performance.

-A famous example of such algorithm is **Dijkstra's Banker's Algorithm**.
+A famous example of such an algorithm is **Dijkstra's Banker's Algorithm**.
 It is called the "banker's" algorithm because it is similar to how banks decide whether or not to grant a loan: the bank's goal is to ensure that at any given time, even if all customers draw the maximum amount of loan they may need, their minimum cash needs will be met.
 The algorithm is able to dynamically manage and allocate resources while ensuring that the system does not enter a deadlock state due to misallocation of resources.
-Here is the steps of banker's algorithm:
+Here are the steps of the banker's algorithm:

 1. **Initialize resources**: when the system is initialized, the total amount of each resource needs to be known.
 2. **Declaring maximum requirements**: each process declares the maximum amount of each resource it may need.
 3. **Resource requests and security checks**: When a process requests a set of resources, the system first performs a security check based on the banker's algorithm to determine whether the system can be kept in a secure state after allocating the requested resources.
-This check consists of verifying that there is a hypothetical sequence of resource allocations according to which all processes eventually complete successfully.
+This check consists of verifying that there is a hypothetical sequence of resource allocations according to which all processes are eventually completed successfully.
 4. **Allocating resources**: if the system is in a safe state, resources are allocated; otherwise, the process must wait.
 5. **Completion and release**: processes complete and release their resources, which the system returns to the pool of available resources.

-To **Detect** the deadlock, we can use **resource graph**.
+To **Detect** the deadlock, we can use the **resource graph**.

 Specifically, we can draw a Resource Graph to detect the presence of loops (a Resource Graph is a directed graph where nodes can be processes or resource types and edges represent requested or occupied resources).
 If the resource graph contains loops after graph simplification, then deadlock exists.

 ## Livelock

 Two threads could both be repeatedly attempting a lock requisition sequence and repeatedly failing to acquire both locks.
 In this case, both systems are running through this code sequence over and over again (and thus it is not a deadlock), but progress is not being made, hence the name livelock.

+> “Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
+And to make matters worse: complexity sells better.”
+>
+> ― **Edsger Wybe Dijkstra**